 A first result is the reduction of warm biases in winter through downscaling the GCM output, mainly over areas of strong land-sea contrast near the Mediterranean (Fig. 2 and 3).
-The width of the interquartile range is similar between the data sets, although the GCM exhibits a larger width of the
+The width of the interquartile range is similar between the data sets, although the GCM exhibits a larger width of the Probability Density Function (PDF) of winter SAT in the BAL and SCA regions.
+In summer (Fig.

-- 255 Probability Density Function (PDF) of winter SAT in the BAL and SCA regions.
-In summer (Fig. 3) the RCM is not clearly able to reduce biases, and both simulations are generally too cold.
+- 285 3) the RCM is not clearly able to reduce biases, and both simulations are generally too cold.
 It is noteworthy how the RCM increases the width of the PDF compared to the driving GCM, resulting in a better agreement to the reconstructions.
 Intermediate seasons (see supplementary material) show a more heterogeneous pattern.
-Absolute biases in autumn are generally smaller: ECHO-G exhibits - 260 biases that are positive and negative depending on the season, whereas MM5-ECHO-G is systematically colder.
+Absolute biases in autumn are generally smaller: ECHO-G exhibits biases that are positive and negative depending on the season, whereas MM5-ECHO-G - 290 is systematically colder.
 A similar behaviour is found in Spring, where the RCM simulations are slightly but consistently colder than reconstructions.
 However, the sign of the biases is reversed across areas, and also in different seasons, which precludes drawing a simple picture of the behaviour of biases.
-The added value of the RCM becomes more clear-cut in the width of the PDF in areas of complex - 265 topography such as ALP or IBE, where the GCM produces too small variability (Figs. 2 and 3).
+The added value of the RCM becomes more clear-cut in the width of the PDF in areas of complex topography such as ALP or IBE, where the GCM produces too small variability (Figs. 2 and - 295 3).
 These results resemble those described for observations (see Fig. 10 in Gómez-Navarro et al., 2013).
 This is an indication that the biases between the simulation and the reconstructions are probably associated to model deficiencies (e.g. too zonal simulated atmospheric circulation), rather than to potential errors in the gridded reconstructions.
-Similarly, variability is larger in winter than in sum- - 270 mer in both data sets, as well as in Northeastern areas (note the different scales in Fig. 2 and 3).
-This agreement is related to the skill of the model setup to reproduce the general climatic features of the European climate (Gómez-Navarro et al., 2013), and the fact that the reconstructions are calibrated with observational records over the 20th century.
-Hence, this agreement is linked to the consistency of both data sources and their ability to reproduce the observed climate during the 20th century. - Focusing on the temporal evolution, the RCM follows the evolution of SAT of the GCM.
-Therefor the following discussion is solely based on MM5-ECHO-G. Both the reconstruction and the RCM simulation generally agree better in their low-frequency evolution over northern Europe.
-Over southern Europe no clear-cut similarities are found.
-Regarding the centennial to decadal evolution, the simulation and reconstruction generally agree until 1700.
-There are anomalous episodes which
+Similarly, variability is larger in winter than in summer in both data sets-, as well as in Northeastern areas (note the different scales in Fig. 2 and 3). - 300 This agreement is directly related to the skill of the model setup to reproduce the general climatic features of the European climate (Gómez-Navarro et al., 2013), and the fact that the reconstructions are calibrated against-with observational records over the 20th century.
+Hence, this agreement is directly-linked to the consistency of both data sources and their ability to reproduce the observed climate during the 20th century.
+The most prominent bias is found with the generally lower summer - 305 temperatures in most sub-domains in the simulation compared to the reconstruction.
+The opposite behaviour is found in winter, with most of western and northern European areas exhibiting warm biases (Fig ??).
+This is in good agreement with the biases discussed by Gómez-Navarro et al. (2013) in the context of the comparison of model and observations during the 20th century.
+Hence, the disagreement can be attributed to systematic biases within the simulation, which in turn are related to a too zonal